 In many nations, if you’re taking up permanent residence and intend to drive, you’ll need to pass your driving test again after an initial ‘bedding-in’ period.
 In most cases, this should mean the learning of any new road signage and speed limits, however for those first few drives, it’s worth noting that in many countries, speed limits differ from the UK.
 Across the majority of Europe, expect signage to be shown in kilometers, as opposed to miles, and in some nations, speed limits can be significantly higher than in the UK.
 One prime example of this is in Germany, where the highway has no federally mandated speed limit.

-If you’re packing up and heading off to live the expat life, but are interested in taking some larger home comforts with you, check out the section of our website dedicated specifically to shipping your car overseas.
+If you’re packing up and heading off to live the expat life, but are interested in taking some larger home comforts with you, check out the section of our website dedicated specifically to specialist shipping.